-CONTROL TOWER Home Data Compliance Insights Admin 尊 Bootstrap Admin d7cfdd53-f7ce-4037-b124-2c37d72d1990 🔒 Accounts License Change License × Access Groups - Roles Number You have selected to downgrade your current DCT experience, this will potentially limit the number of active engine connections that you have connected to DCT as well as certain advanced functionality tied to different Number of Compliance Engines • Authentication tiers of DCT.
+Accounts License Change License ×

+Access Groups -

+Roles Number You have selected to downgrade your current DCT experience, this will potentially limit the number of active engine connections that you have connected to DCT as well as certain advanced functionality tied to different mber of Compliance Engines •

+Authentication tiers of DCT.
 Are you sure you would like to proceed?
+0/1

+License

+Operations Cancel Downgrade

-0/1 License Cancel Downgrade Operations Start with DCT Core Your Free Gateway to Data Management DCT for Self Service Scale Your Data Operations DCT Enterprise Unleash Your Data's Full Potential 3 Engines Included: 2 for Continuo Compliance.
-Compliance UI: Manage compliant Secure Access: Attribute-based m Usage Tracking: Monitor with Phon Metering.
-Limited Premium Access: Taste of Choose DCT Core for a no-cost entry init management.
-Select this tier to build you from the ground up. e easily. agement. te Home & advanced features. brobust data Choose DCT for Self Service to elevate your data Ilimits with endless data processing power.
-Single Compliance Engine: Maintain regulatory compliance with ease.
-Enhanced Features: All DCT Core benefits plus access to Self Service UX, APIs, DCT Toolkit, an built DevOps Integrations. for any scale. • Advanced Capabilities: Data governance, multi-engine workflow orchestration, and more. • All Features Included: Everything from Self-Service, Change License ⊘ Your License Change License resiliency, DCT leverages container technology to deliver a bespoke experience for administrative teams based on their own internal guidelines.
+Start with DCT Core Your Free Gateway to Data Management DCT for Self Service Scale Your Data Operations DCT Enterprise Unleash Your Data's Full Potential

+3 Engines Included: 2 for Continuou Compliance.
+Compliance UI: Manage complianc Secure Access: Attribute-based ma Usage Tracking: Monitor with Phon Metering.
+Limited Premium Access: Taste of Choose DCT Core for a no-cost entry into management.
+Select this tier to build you from the ground up. e easily. agement. a Home & Single Compliance Engine: Maintain regulatory compliance with ease. a Home & Enhanced Features: All DCT Core benefits plus full access to Self Service UX, APIs, DCT Toolkit, and pre- built DevOps integrations. robust data Choose DCT for Self Service to elevate your data No Engine Limits: Complete freedom with all engines for any scale.
+Advanced Capabilities: Data governance, multi-engine workflow orchestration, and more.
+All Features included: Everything from Self-Service, with unrestricted use and no double dipping.
+Select DCT Enterprise for an all-encompassing data solution that matches your ambition.
+Scale, innovate, and govern with the ultimate in data management.

+Change License ⊘ Your License Change License